reporting pixel for marketing campaign

 02/21/2020 6:14 pm

-TEAS Exam Testing Information:
+TEAS Exam Testing Information

 • ATI TEAS exam scores from an online exam will not be accepted.
-TEAS exams must be taken in person by appointment only.

-• The exam will begin promptly at the time designated on the exam schedule.
-Students must check in no later than 15 minutes before the exam start time to allow for the onboarding process.
+• Students must check in no later than 15 minutes before the exam start time to allow for the onboarding process.
+The exam will begin promptly at the time designated on the exam schedule.

 • Use of electronic devices of any kind are prohibited, including during examination breaks.
 Devices include but are not limited to cell phones, digital or smart watches, fitness bands, and any other device with recording, internet, or communication capabilities.
 All devices must be powered off and stored outside of the testing environment.
 If a student is found with any unapproved items after testing begins, the testing session will be terminated immediately.